It's within our reach, but we can't do it on our own.

 The Papamoa Community Surf Rescue Base Trust has one mission – to raise sufficient funds to build a new Rescue Base Building for the use of the Surf Club and other Papamoa-based organisations.

-We need to raise just under $4 million to turn this project into a reality.
+We need to raise just over $5 million to turn this project into a reality.
 We can’t do it alone.

 You can help.
 Here’s how.
 You can learn more about us.
 Tell our story.
 Sign up to our supporters list.
 Subscribe to our newsletters.
 Keep up to date with the build….
 Or offer your’s or your companies services.